-2.1.3 Analyses of stack height data in AFS
+2.1.3 Analyses of Stack Height Data in AFS

 To use facility-specific stack height data in the RSEI model wherever possible, the Agency attempted to identify TRI facilities in AFS for those States that reported to AFS.
 The match was performed as follows.
 For the reporting facilities, the AFS database includes an EPA ID, the only facility identifier common to both the TRI and AFS databases.
 On the TRI Form R, a facility is asked to report up to four EPA IDs associated with the facility.
 EPA identified TRI forms with non-zero stack releases, obtained all EPA IDs reported by those facilities on their forms, and matched the TRI facilities with the AFS facilities by EPA ID.
 For the 1995 TRI reporting year, which, at the onset of this analysis, was the most recent year with TRI data available, there are 41,528 Form Rs with non-zero stack releases, submitted by 13,204 facilities.
-These 13,204 facilities map to 12,106 EPA IDs.2
+These 13,204 facilities map to 12,106 EPA IDs.

 EPA identified 4,813 facilities in AFS that have primary 4-digit SIC codes in the range 2011 through 3999, not including Federal facilities, and that have stacks with non-zero stack height.
 EPA was able to link the 12,106 TRI EPA IDs to 1,231 AFS EPA IDs, albeit with some overlap, due to some TRI facilities having more than one EPA ID, and other TRI facilities sharing EPA IDs.
 After completing this analysis, EPA found 1,212 EPA IDs which represent 1,209 unique TRI facilities with non-zero stack heights in common to both AFS and TRI.
 In other words, about a quarter of the AFS facilities in the SIC code range required to report to TRI and with non-zero stack height can be found in TRI.
-Only about nine percent of TRI facilities with non-zero stack releases (1,209 of 13,204) are found in AFS with non-zero stack height.
+Only about nine percent of TRI facilities with non-zero stack height.
 The low percent of matches can be explained by the following reasons: